glimpse-editor/glimpse-editor.github.io/content/about.md

 Feature requests have been raised about the problem multiple times on the project's communication channels over the last 13 years, but each time they are ignored, dismissed and/or the discussions get spammed by those with strong political views.

-It is unfortunate that we have to fork the whole project to change the name, but we feel that discussions about the issue are at an impasse and this is the most positive way forward.
+It is unfortunate that we have to fork the whole project to change the name, but we feel that discussions about the issue are at an impasse and that this is the most positive way forward.

 ## Will you be contributing your changes back?
 Absolutely!
 We fully intend to be good free software citizens, and as soon as we have made changes that the upstream project wants to incorporate we will assist them whenever we can.